Pierre Clastres: Society Against the State

 Considered his major work for introducing the concept of "Society against the State", La Société contre l'État.
 Recherches d'anthropologie politique was first published by Les Éditions de Minuit in 1974.
 When it was first translated by Urizen Books in 1977 as Society Against the State: The Leader as Servant and the Human Uses of Power Among the Indians of the Americas, however, it did not receive major attention.
 In 1989, Zone Books republished it as Society Against the State: Essays in Political Anthropology.
 It is a collection of eleven essays: "Copernicus and the Savages", "Exchange and Power: Philosophy of the Indian Chieftainship", "Independence and Exogamy", "Elements of Amerindian Demography", "The Bow and the Basket", "What Makes Indians Laugh", "The Duty to Speak", "Prophets in the Jungle", "Of the One Without the Many", "Of Torture in Primitive Societies", and the title article "Society Against the State".

-"Exchange and Power" was originally published in the journal L'Homme in 1962.
-In the same journal were published "Independence and Exogamy" in 1963, "The Bow and the Basket" in 1966, "Elements of Amerindian Demography" and "Of Torture in Primitive Societies" in 1973.
-"What Makes Indians Laugh" was originally published in Les Temps modernes in 1967, and "Copernicus and the Savages" was published in Critique in 1969.
-"Prophets in the Jungle" and "Of the One Without the Many" were both published in L'Éphémère in 1969 and 1972 respectively.
-In 1973, "The Duty to Speak" was released on Nouvelle Revue de Psychanalyse.

 Le Grand Parler

 In France, Le Grand Parler.
 Mythes et chants sacrés des Indiens Guaraní was published by Éditions du Seuil in 1974.
 The book was never officially translated into English; Moyn calls it The Great Speech: Myths and Sacred Chants of the Guarani Indians, while The Routledge Dictionary of Anthropologists referred to it as The Oral Treasury: Myths and Sacred Song of the Guarani Indians.
 Clastres had the help of Paraguayan ethnologist León Cadogan to come in contact with the Guaraní and to translate his ethnographic material.
 In the book, the focus was towards the "beautiful words" in the paeans they used to worship their gods.

+In addition to his translation from Guarani, the exegesis Clastres offered of these texts was criticized in two ways: either he saw subtlety where there was none, or he missed the true political philosophy of the karai (i.e., the prophets).
+In his analysis of the Great Speech, the Paraguayan anthropologist Ruiz Zubizarreta, a specialist in Guarani culture, highlights the place of this book within Pierre Clastres’ theoretical framework.
+He explains that it is the prophetic speech of the pre-Columbian era that drew the French anthropologist’s interest.
+In Society Against the State, Clastres states that in the 15th century, there were, on one side, the chiefs, and on the other, and opposed to them, the prophets — and that during this pre-Columbian period, 'the prophetic machine functioned perfectly.'
+However, the Paraguayan anthropologist points out that Clastres may have stripped the Guarani texts of all colonial and Christian influences in order to align them with his theories.